 What are the most common causes of vehicle collisions in logistics yards and docks?

-The leading causes are poor traffic flow and congestion, inadequate separation between vehicles and pedestrians, failure to use vehicle restraints, operator distraction or fatigue, and blind spots or poor visibility (Source: OSHA, 2025; SDC Executive, 2025).
+The leading causes are poor traffic flow and congestion, inadequate separation between vehicles and pedestrians, failure to use vehicle restraints, operator distraction or fatigue, and blind spots or poor visibility.

 How can logistics organizations implement safety technology without disrupting operations?

-Modern AI camera platforms overlay analytics on your existing camera network, requiring no major infrastructure changes.
-They enable real-time hazard detection and reporting, supporting staff rather than replacing them.
+Current video AI platforms overlay analytics on your existing camera network, requiring no major infrastructure changes.
+They enable hazard detection and reporting, supporting staff rather than replacing them.

 What compliance standards should logistics organizations follow for yard and dock safety?